 The QR code can be retrieved by adding the

-details.qrCode include to the payment creation API call, as detailed in
+details.qrCode include to the payment creation API call, and a

 The API will return a